 First published in January 2012 – prices updated January 2019

 Sourdough has a reputation of being the preserve of the wealthy.
-This goes against everything I believe in, so this post is about knowledge.
-It’s about sharing the knowledge, because the barrier to making sourdough is not financial.
+This goes against everything I believe in, so this post is about dispelling this myth.
+The barrier to making sourdough is not financial, it’s knowledge.
 The ingredients are the most humble and affordable that money can buy.

-I can share the knowledge.
-So whist sourdough in artisan bakeries can be expensive to buy it is not expensive to bake.
+Whist sourdough in artisan bakeries can be expensive to buy, it is not expensive to bake.
 The ingredients of sourdough are flour, water, salt and sourdough starter, which is made up of flour and water.

-( January 2012) I’ve looked about at the price of various flour, and bags of strong white start from as little as 75p in Aldi.
+So I’ve looked about at the price of various flour, and bags of strong white start from as little as 75p in Aldi (2012).

-Strong white flour and wholemeal is currently just 59 pence in both Lidl and Aldi.
-This is 16 pence cheaper than when I first wrote this article in 2012.
+Strong white flour and wholemeal is currently just 59p in both Lidl and Aldi.
+This is 16p cheaper than in 2012.

-This year Aldi listed a special Mathews flour organic wholemeal was selling at £1.59 the wholemeal Rye flour was selling at £1.25 and the Spelt flour was priced at £1.25
+This year Aldi listed a special Mathew’s organic wholemeal flour at £1.59, the wholemeal Rye flour was selling at £1.25 and the Spelt flour was priced at £1.25.

-So the cost of an 800g home baked sourdough loaf could be as little as 20p.
-Click here for a basic sourdough recipe.
+So the cost of an 800g home-baked sourdough loaf could be as little as 20p.